Showing posts with label Other. Show all posts

 BeST laid plans...

-I recently came upon an unreleased shoot 'em up called Bold, by Laurent Kermel which I instantly liked.
-But I then did something most guys don't normally do - I read the documentation!!
-This listed his website - which still works - and that linked through to an Atari ST section that detailed lots of unfinished ST games.
-Just look at these pictures of Slug, Dragoon Twins, Tenesis, and Empire.
-Impressive STuff I'm sure you will agree?
+I recently came upon an unreleased shooter called Bold, by Laurent Kermel.
+I then did something guys don't normally do - I read the documentation!!
+This listed his website - which still works - and that linked through to an Atari ST section that details unfinished ST games.
+Just look at these pictures (above) of Slug, Dragoon Twins, Tenesis, and Empire.
+Impressive STuff I'm sure you will agree / lost to time.
 O_o

 Here's the link to the Atari ST section of his current website along with his superb YouTube video.